AlexWei21/Pandemic-Database/README.md

 # Pandemic-Database

 ## Introduction
-This repository collects meta data for recent large pandemics taken place around the world.
-The dataset contains frequently reported case number, reproduction rate, transmission pathways, mortality rate, hospitalization rate, latent period, incubation period, and average hospitalization length for the recorded pandemics.
+This repository collects the time series and meta data for past large pandemics taken place around the world.
+The time series dataset contains frequently reported case numbers, death numbers, or  recovery data for different pandemics, and the meta-data table contains the reproduction rate, transmission pathways, mortality rate, hospitalization rate, latent period, incubation period, and average hospitalization length for the recorded pandemics.

 ## Data Folders and Files
 |Data Folder|Description|